 Order a schmancy meal in

 The hospitality industry has taken a thorough beating over the last few weeks, with all venues around the country now having been forced to close up shop except to offer takeaway and delivery.
 Why not try a fancy feast via takeout?
-For date-appropriate dining, try out the Sicilian-focussed pastas at Mister Bianco, delicate French fare from Bar Margaux, or go all out at the inimitable Attica.
+For date-appropriate dining, try out the Sicilian-focussed pasta at Mister Bianco, delicate French fare from Bar Margaux, or go all out at the inimitable Attica.
 Feel free to load up with garlic, anchovies and other ordinary date no-nos.

 Get stuck into games night